EmanuelBender/GoogleSheet_Inventory_System/README.md

 Build = a 'built' Profile (removes items + logs)  <br>
 ( Project = a collection of Profiles ) tbc   <br>
 <br>
+- Logging trigger has to be added after copying template <br>
+- invoice file names need to be a date (received date)
-- SheetSizeAuditTool must be installed as a library in Apps Script  <br>
+- SheetSizeAuditTool must be installed as a library in Apps Script (will be copied over)  <br>
 - Invoice inject only works for LCSC and Mouser. <br>
 - There are some extra functions for creating profiles, but it is not 100% bug-free yet and might be making it too complicated to use.
 </p>